Splavacado100/Bean-Java/README.md

 ```

 Things to work on:
+-Typecasting
-  -Typecasting: This will allow doubles to be converted to integer types
+ -This will allow doubles to be converted to integer types
-  -Comparison, logical, and bitwise operators: It'll expand more of the options the programmer has
+-Comparison, logical, and bitwise operators
+ -It'll expand more of the options the programmer has
-  -If, for, and while loops: A crucial part of making the coding not just linear
+-If, for, and while loops
+ -A crucial part of making the coding not just linear
+-Functions
-  -Functions: Brings the high-level structure of most modern languages, i.e. not goto
+ -Brings the high-level structure of most modern languages, i.e. not goto
 -Arrays, lists, stacks, and queues
  -I havent decided if I want the "list" type to be bounded of unbounded
  -I know I at least want same type and passed by reference
  -It's easy, so stacks and queues are going to become built-in data types

 If you have any questions, comments, or suggestions about any of the code, email me at splavacado100@gmail.com